aspose-font/Aspose.Font-Documentation/java/how-to-load-fonts/_index.md

 {{< /highlight >}}

 The final result of the font loading is getting an object of [*Aspose.Font.Font*](https://apireference.aspose.com/font/java/com.aspose.font/Font) type.
-Class [*Aspose.Font.Font*](https://apireference.aspose.com/font/java/com.aspose.font/Font) is a base font class of [*Aspose.Font*](https://apireference.aspose.com/font/java/com.aspose.font/package-summary) for the JAVA library.
+Class [*Aspose.Font.Font*](https://apireference.aspose.com/font/java/com.aspose.font/Font) is a base font class of [*Aspose.Font*](https://apireference.aspose.com/font/java/com.aspose.font/package-summary) for the Java library.
 It represents the main functionality of working with fonts.

 Getting loaded a font into [*Aspose.Font.Font*](https://apireference.aspose.com/font/java/com.aspose.font/Font) type object you will be able to render text with this font, get encoding data, and font metrics.
 You will also be able to modify or save this font and many more.